Bluewave2/Drift-Script/README.md

  >           Space = Handbrake
  >           Mouse 3 = Lock mouse to bottom of screen (toggle)

-3. Adjust settings as needed (everything should be self descriptive)
+3. Assign buttons and axis' **in game** and adjust settings as needed (everything should be self descriptive)

+Licence: GNU GPLv3